JonSnowbd/ZT/readme.md

 ZT does not have deep systems to flesh out, but the API is subject to renaming and updates to the packages, and will be as production ready as the weakest link of the following `zig, opengl, imgui` at any given time, as all ZT really does is compile and expose the framework

-As for the App side, it is fine for personal projects, but there is more I want to add as I use it more in projects and find where it is lacking, or where it is least flexible(while maintaining its set up and go nature)
+As for the App side, it is now very close to its finalized api, and is being used to develop a non-trivial project to expose any issues with the project and api.
+I recommend using it anywhere but high stability productions.

-See [the example](/example/src/main.zig) that displays a few features of ZT.app
+See [the example](/example/src/main.zig) that displays a few features of `zt.App`

 ## Where